 These are the most popular THM (Trim Healthy Mama 😉 ) acronyms.
 If you’re wondering about one I haven’t listed here, feel free to ask in the comments.

-For clarification purpose, if you’re just starting out with Trim Healthy Mama, you want the Trim Healthy Mama Plan.
 If you’re purchasing through Amazon, you may see copies of the original, 600+ page book entitled Trim Healthy Mama: No More Fads, also by Pearl Barrett and Serene Allison.
-This is an enjoyable read and contains hundreds of wonderful recipes, but the revised edition, Trim Healthy Mama Plan, is much more succinct and simpler to follow.
-Once you feel you’ve got a good handle on the plan, rewarding yourself with a copy of the original manuscript for reaching a personal goal, is a fun idea, but not a absolutely not necessary to starting the plan.
+This is an enjoyable read and contains hundreds of wonderful recipes but is no longer in print, so it will likely be very expensive because it’s practically a relic. 😀 The revised edition, Trim Healthy Mama Plan, is much more succinct and simpler to follow.

-Aside from the Trim Healthy Plan, there are a couple of other very helpful things, I would recommend to every Trim Healthy Mama at the beginning of her journey:
+Aside from the Trim Healthy Plan, there are a couple of other very helpful things, I would recommend to every Trim Healthy Mama at any stage in her journey.
+These include:

 - The Trim Healthy Mama Cookbook – this is the first official recipe book published by Pearl Barrett and Serene Allison.
-Our family has tried and loved almost everything I’ve made from it (currently, my book is permanently opened to the Trimtastic Zucchini Cake recipe, as the kids bring in several cake loads of zucchini from the garden each day!) and the vast majority of the recipes can be made without the use of special ingredients.
+Our family has tried and loved almost everything I’ve made from it and the vast majority of the recipes can be made without the use of special ingredients.

 - The Poddy podcasts.
 “The Poddy” is the name of Pearl and Serene’s raw, unfiltered, unedited podcast host by “a guy named Danny.”
 Every Wednesday, a new Poddy is released.
 I listen to them on Podbean via Bluetooth during my daily walk, and I cannot even begin to express how much I enjoy getting inside the sisters’ heads.
 They are a wealth of wisdom, and full of grace, humility, and honesty, with tremendous knowledge regarding physical, spiritual, and mental health.
 These podcasts are free and I highly, highly recommend listening to them as soon as you can.